 Challenges facing data collection

-With the influx of data come concerns relating to an individual's privacy, particularly images and personal information taken by a drone of an individual.
+With the influx of data comes concerns relating to an individual’s privacy, particularly images and personal information taken by a drone of an individual.
 Who owns this data?
 This is not yet clear.
 There are worries of personal data being collected without the consent of the individual.

 Another concern relates to security.
 Drones and their data can be hacked, for example, drones used over the US-Mexico border for surveillance were hacked by drug traffickers looking to cross the border.
 Hence, it is necessary for drones to use a highly secure, encrypted system in order to avoid being compromised.

 Service providers must ensure that the data collected and information generated is credible, particularly if drones are to replace conventional methods.
 Specific, tested protocols should be put in place, depending on the application, to ensure accuracy and reliability.
 For example, setting the percent of overlap of images and the flight speed in image acquisition.

 Amazon is set to use delivery drones to deliver packages to customers, under the project Amazon Prime Air.
 Postal services, such as DHL and the UK Royal Mail, are testing the use of drones.
 Airbus is also in the process of setting up its drone delivery system, as is Google.
 Oil companies, such as Shell and British Petroleum (BP), have been using drones, for example, to access difficult to reach areas.
 The information that they collect can be used for further purposes.
 Emergency services are already using drones; police in the UK are using UAVs with HD cameras to aid their services.